hugocotoflorez/tetris/README.md

 tty-tetris
 ```
 It copies the compiled binary to /usr/local/bin/, dont forget to change
 the keybinds before installation.
-For uninstall it you can run `make uninstall`.
+For uninstall it you can run `sudo make uninstall`.

 #### Manual installation